rogino/COSCNotes/SENG365/Semester 1 Test Notes.md

 this; // window in browser, global in node

-`use strict` // inside a script or function
+"use strict"; // First statement inside a script or function
 // this defaults to undefined
 // variables must be declared
 // errors thrown instead of tolerating some bad code
 // `with` statements and octel notation rejected
 // `eval` and other keywords cannot be assigned
+// ES6 modules always in strict mode

 // Call stack: stack of function calls